 Should an employee, student, third party or parent/guardian (if the student is under 18 years of age) need to report a violation of sexual misconduct, he/she should file the grievance with the Title IX Coordinator at the Tricoci University location where the employee works or the student attends.
 Typically, the report is initiated by the victim who feels their rights under this policy have been violated.
 The grievance can also be filed with a campus manager who will relay to the Title IX Coordinator.
-Tricoci University will accept anonymous reports of violations, and the individual reporting the incident is encouraged to provide as much detail as possible to allow Tricoci University to investigate the situation and respond appropriately.
-In cases of anonymous reporting, Tricoci University may be limited in its ability to investigate the violation unless sufficient information is provided to enable the institution to conduct a complete and fair investigation or take the appropriate actions.
-The Title IX Coordinator may ask the victim to confirm their report in writing and complete a grievance form so the investigation can take place.
-Should the victim request the grievance remain confidential or not to be investigated, the Title IX Coordinator will need to evaluate the grievance and determine if the request can be honored.
+Tricoci University will accept anonymous reports of violations, and the individual reporting the incident is encouraged to provide as much detail as possible to allow Tricoci University may be limited in its ability to investigate the violation unless sufficient information is provided to enable the institution to conduct a complete and fair investigation or take the appropriate actions.
+The Title IX Coordinator may ask the victim to confirm their report in writing and complete a grievance form so the investigated, the Title IX Coordinator will need to evaluate the grievance and determine if the request can be honored.